hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/MetalLB-Load-Balancer/readme.md

 $ kubectl get svc -n ingress-nginx
 ```
 You should now see that your ingress controller's LoadBalancer EXTERNAL-IP has been assigned.

+## Mapping DNS name for Nginx Ingresses to LB IP
+We can create domain name, preferably wildcard for use when creating Ingress routes in Kubernetes.
 <br/><br/>
 You can now go back to finish the your [Ingress Controller Setup](https://github.com/hereishd/K8S-From-Scratch/tree/main/Nginx-Ingress-Controller)